JGarnica22/PSlab/Single_cell_RNAseq_analysis/READme.md

 If you do not have your files already named this way, rename them and make sure you do not miss which is which, as file name will determine the analysis performed.

-If you are working with the model from CNAG you can add a column with the following code in order to get your names, then you will only need to rename your files accordingly with cyberduck or with `mv` command:
+If you are working with data from CNAG you can use your project information data sheet (Excel) and add a column with the following code in order to get your sample names, then you will only need to rename your files accordingly with Cyberduck or with the `mv` command:

 ````
 =CONCATENATE(G4;"_S1_";"L00";B4;"_";"R1_001.fast.gz")
 ````

 ### Transcriptome
-In order to align your sample you need your species reference dataset for cellranger.
-Download and upload it to the Cluster and decompress it (for instance with `gzip -d`), for mouse you can use
+In order to align your samples you need your species reference dataset for CellRanger.
+Download and upload it to the Cluster and decompress it (for instance with `gzip -d`). * Note that you cannot download files directly in the Cluster.
+You need to download it first in you computer and then move it to your working directory (in the Cluster, if that is the case).

+For mouse you can use:
 ````
 wget https://cf.10xgenomics.com/supp/cell-exp/refdata-gex-mm10-2020-A.tar.gz
 ````
 or visit https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest to get the latest version or other species reference datasets.

 ### Run cellranger count
-In order run `cellranger count` you just this command which must include the following arguments:
+In order run `cellranger count` you just use this command, which must include the following arguments:

 ````
 cellranger count --id=[title of this run] \